eclipse-threadx/threadx/README.md

 $ git clone https://github.com/azure-rtos/threadx.git
 ```

-## Building the threadx static library
+## Building as a static library

 Each component of Azure RTOS comes with a composible CMake-based build system that supports many different MCUs and host systems.
 Integrating any of these components into your device app code is as simple as adding a git submodule and then including it in your build using the CMake command `add_subdirectory()`.

-While the typical usage pattern is to include threadx into your device code source tree to be built & linked with your code, you can compile threadx as a standalone static library to confirm your build is set up correctly.
+While the typical usage pattern is to include threadx into your device code source tree to be built & linked with your code, you can compile this project as a standalone static library to confirm your build is set up correctly.

 ```bash
 $ cmake -Bbuild -DCMAKE_TOOLCHAIN_FILE=cmake/cortex_m4.cmake -GNinja .

 $ cmake --build ./build
 ```

+NOTE: You will have to take the dependency graph above into account when building anything other than threadx itself.

 # Repository Structure and Usage